zopefoundation/developer_docs/source/becoming-a-contributor.rst

    The contact details can be found on the `Zope Foundation website <http://foundation.zope.org/about>`_.

-4. Wait for an acknowledgement. f you don't get this in a reasonable amount of time, then ask back on the Zope Foundation list (foundation-info@zope.org) or try to contact a member of the repository committee (Andreas Jung and Christian Theune).
+4. Wait for an acknowledgement.
+If you don't get this in a reasonable amount of time, then ask back on the Zope Foundation list (foundation-info@zope.org) or try to contact a member of the repository committee (Andreas Jung and Christian Theune).